Mohammadjamiu/tahugo_updated/content/em-post/verify-that-the-conduction-current-in-the-wire-equals-the-displacement-current-between-the-plates-of-the-parallel-plate-capacitor.md

 ---
 title: "Solved: Verify that the conduction current in the wire equals the displacement current ..."
-slug: verify that the conduction current in the wire equals the displacement current between the plates of the parallel plate capacitor
+slug: verify that the conduction current in the wire equals the displacement current
 postdate: August 30, 2023
-description: Verify that the conduction current in the wire equals the displacement current between the plates of the parallel plate capacitor in Figure.
-The voltage source supplies V = V.sin(VC).
+description: "Here is asimple explanation to the problem: verify that the conduction current in the wire equals the displacement current between the plates of the parallel plate capacitor"
 categorylabel: Electromagnetics Stuff
 categories: '["Electromagnetics"]'
-image: /images/imgph.webp
+image: /images/whatsapp-image-2023-09-03-at-4.04.45-pm.webp
 weight: 358
 categorylink: /categories/electromagnetics/
 type: posts